 Skate skiing requires a considerable amount of energy, demanding not only physical exertion but also mental focus and endurance.
 To perform at your best, it is important to provide your body with the necessary fuel in the form of a well-balanced diet.
 Focus on consuming nutrient-dense foods that supply you with a range of vitamins, minerals, and macronutrients to support your performance and overall health.

-See also How many calories in a 6oz glass of red wine
+See also How many calories are in a bagel and cream cheese

 Aim for a variety of whole grains, lean proteins, healthy fats, and plenty of fruits and vegetables.
 Strive to meet your body’s energy needs without overindulging in calories.
 By adopting a mindful and intentional approach to your caloric intake, you can ensure you are providing your body with the essential nutrients it requires while avoiding excessive weight gain.